-However, being married carries some financial costs as well.
-For example, weddings are a big expense for many couples.
-The tax laws that benefit some couples result in a penalty for others.
-And finally, there’s always the risk that a marriage will end in divorce, which is one of the biggest financial setbacks you can suffer.
+But being married carries some financial costs as well.
+For example, weddings are a significant expense for many couples.
+Also, the tax laws that benefit some couples result in a penalty for others.
+And finally, there’s always the risk a marriage will end in divorce, which is one of the biggest financial setbacks you can suffer.

-This is a big problem not just for their finances, but for their future happiness.
+That’s a big problem for both their finances and their future happiness.
 A 2012 study by the New Economics Foundation shows that people who have credit card debt are generally unhappier, and unmanageable debt can lead to mental problems like anxiety and depression.

 The Marriage Penalty

 After the honeymoon is over, married couples come home and settle into a new routine together.
-Getting married changes a lot of things about your living situation, from household chores to leisure time.
-One of the changes many newlyweds have to adjust to is filing a joint tax return – which, in many cases, means dealing with the marriage penalty.
+One of the changes many newlyweds have to adjust to is filing a joint tax return.
+And in certain cases, that means dealing with the marriage penalty.

-The marriage penalty exists because tax brackets — the income levels at which tax rates shift — aren’t exactly twice as high for couples as they are for single people.
+The marriage penalty exists because tax brackets — the income levels at which tax rates shift — aren’t always exactly twice as high for couples as they are for single people.
 As a result, couples who file their taxes jointly sometimes pay more than they would as two single people.
-For instance, a couple making $200,000 a year may pay a higher percentage of that income in taxes than a single person making $100,000.

 Other Tax Issues

 Leaving the marriage penalty aside, married couples definitely get some tax perks that aren’t available to single people.
-These include the following:
+These include:

 - Extra Deductions.
 Even if your income doesn’t double after marriage, your income tax deductions can.
 The standard deduction the IRS allows for couples is exactly twice as high as the deduction for single people.
-In addition, most couples can deduct a personal exemption for each spouse, which is $4,000 apiece for tax year 2015.
 These doubled deductions effectively give a bonus to couples with one nonworking spouse who wouldn’t file a tax return otherwise.
 They get to take a deduction for both spouses rather than just the one who’s working.

 - Estate Taxes.
-If you leave behind a substantial estate when you die — “substantial” meaning $5,430,000 or more in 2015 – the government skims off an estate tax before the money passes to your heirs.
-However, any money you leave directly to your legal spouse is exempt from this tax.
-If you have $10,000,000 and leave it all to your spouse, the government can’t touch a penny of it.
+If you leave behind a substantial estate when you die — “substantial” meaning $11.7 million or more in 2021 — the government skims an estate tax off before the money passes to your heirs.
+But any money you leave directly to your legal spouse is exempt from this tax.
+If you have $20 million and leave it all to your spouse, the government can’t touch a penny of it.

 - Gift Taxes.
 Some people try to get around the estate tax by giving large sums of cash to relatives before they die.
-To close this loophole, the IRS charges a “gift tax” on any gifts of $14,000 or more.
+To close this loophole, the IRS charges a gift tax on any gifts of $15,000 or more.
 However, like the estate tax, this tax doesn’t apply to your spouse.
 You can give your spouse any sum of money — or other valuable items, such as jewelry — without paying tax on it.

 - Home Sales.
 When you sell your home, you don’t have to pay capital gains tax on the first $250,000 of profit if you’re single.
 But if you’re married, and you and your spouse have both lived in the house for at least two of the last five years, this exemption doubles.
 That means you can make $500,000 on the sale of your home and pay no tax at all.

 Married couples often have more choices for health insurance coverage.
-If employers of both spouses provide health plans, they can each keep their own workplace coverage, or they can both join one spouse’s plan.
-This gives them more options to choose the doctors they prefer or to save money on premiums.
+If employers of both spouses provide health plans, they can each keep their own workplace coverage or they can both join one spouse’s plan.
+That gives them more options to choose the doctors they prefer or save money on premiums.

-If one spouse doesn’t have health coverage from work, then health benefits are even more important.
+If one spouse doesn’t have health coverage from work, health benefits are even more critical.
 Getting married makes it possible for the uninsured spouse to get coverage through the other spouse’s employer.
-According to Consumer Reports, this is almost always more affordable than paying for an individual policy, since insurers usually charge less for one policy that covers two people than they do for two separate policies.
+That’s usually more affordable than paying for an individual policy.

 - IRA Contributions.
-If you’re single and unemployed, you can’t make contributions to an Individual Retirement Account (IRA).
-However, if you’re a stay-at-home spouse, you can set up a spousal IRA and make contributions out of your joint income.
+If you’re single and unemployed, you can’t contribute to an individual retirement account (IRA).
+However, if you’re a stay-at-home spouse, you can set up a spousal IRA and contribute from your joint income.

 - Inherited Benefits.
-In many cases, if you inherit another person’s traditional or Roth IRA, you must start making withdrawals from it promptly – and if it’s a traditional IRA, you must pay taxes each time.
-But if you inherit your spouse’s IRA, you have the option to transfer it to an IRA in your own name and make no withdrawals until you retire.
+In many cases, if you inherit another person’s Roth IRA, you must start making withdrawals from it promptly.
+But if you inherit your spouse’s Roth IRA, you have the option to transfer it to a Roth IRA in your own name and make no withdrawals until you retire.